pivotal/docs-tap/scst-store/using-encryption-and-connection.hbs.md

 `NodePort` is used to connect the CLI and Metadata Store as an alternative to port forwarding.
 This is useful when the user does not have port forward access to the cluster.

->**Note:** NodePort is only recommended when: the cluster does not support ingress or the cluster does not support `LoadBalancer` type to services.  `NodePort` is not supported for a multi-cluster setup, as certificates cannot be modified.
+>**Note** NodePort is only recommended when: the cluster does not support ingress or the cluster does not support `LoadBalancer` type to services.  `NodePort` is not supported for a multi-cluster setup, as certificates cannot be modified.
 For example, the Metadata Store does not currently support a BYO-certificate.

 To use `NodePort`, you must obtain the CA certificate by using the following instructions: